Memory is a strange thing.

 It’s also within walking distance of most major Gatlinburg attractions.

-We stayed here for a fall weekend getaway and thought the location was perfect.
+We stayed here for a fall weekend getaway and thought the convenient location was perfect.

 In the morning, we got up early and walked easily over to the Pancake Pantry, beating the crowd for breakfast.
 After exploring downtown, we returned to the hotel to rest and then on to the aquarium.